Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 How such a thing could have occurred was beyond Megan.
 The fan had not been in use and she had not cleaned it that day, or ever for that matter.
 Try as she might, she could think of no reason for the fan to have fallen, but that's exactly what happened.

 Although she dreaded it, Megan had no choice but to call the manager.
 Later that afternoon, he showed up to survey the damage.
 As it turned out, he was as flummoxed as his tenant.
 After taking a look at the fan, which was still in one piece, he couldn't explain how it had become dislodged.
 The gravity of the situation hadn't dawned on Megan until he made the offhanded comment that it was a good thing she hadn't been standing under it when it fell.

 The picture that was found lying on the living room floor was similar to the one in the drawer in that it depicted one woman and several men.
-The subjects, all of whom looked like they stepped out of a silent movie, were smiling from ear-to-ear.
+The subjects, all of whom looked like they had stepped out of a silent movie, were smiling from ear to ear.

 On the night that she found the second photo, Megan says that the flame of a candle she had left burning on a stand in the bathroom had somehow shot up so high that it left a black mark on the ceiling.
-She was no expert, but knew the minute she saw the damage that such thing was not possible and yet the proof was staring her in the face.
+She was no expert but knew the minute she saw the damage that such a thing was not possible, and yet the proof was staring her in the face.